sime2408/scrapalot-chat/README.md

 !CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python
 ```

-**IMPORTANT**: If you have already installed a cpu only version of the package, you need to reinstall it from scratch: condiser the following command:
+**IMPORTANT**: If you have already installed a cpu only version of the package, you need to reinstall it from scratch: consider the following command:

 ```shell
 !CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install --upgrade --force-reinstall llama-cpp-python